Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

-\begin{rk} The posets considered in Theorem ~\ref{simple-polytopes} typically are not shellable.
-A shelling would force every 2-dimensional face to have one of the two directed paths comprising its boundary to be of length exactly 2.
+\begin{rk} The posets $Q$ considered in Theorem ~\ref{simple-polytopes} typically have order complex which is not shellable.
+To see this, note that a shelling would force every 2-dimensional face $F$ in our polytope $P$ to have one of the two directed paths from the source to the sink in the boundary of $F$ to have exactly two edges in it.
+This follows from the fact that the boundary of $F$ with its source and sink removed would be disconnected which would force one of its two connected components to have order complex that is 0-dimensional in order for a shelling of the order complex of $Q$ to be possible.
 See e.g. \cite{BW} for background on shellability. \end{rk}